themeteorchef/saas-stripe/saas-stripe-pt-2.md

 });
 ```

 A few things going on here.
 First, our `isBilling` helper helps us to find out if our `creditCard` template is appearing in one of our billing views (`/billing/card` or `/billing/resubscribe` which we'll cover in a bit).
-To find out, we simply look the returned value of `Template.instance().data` (this is equivalent to the string we've passed to our dynamic template include) and use the JavaScript `.search()` method to see if it includes the word "billing."
-If it does (denoted by the return value being greater than `-1`), we return true.
-If it's not, we return false.
+To find out, we simply look the returned value of `Template.instance().data` (this is equivalent to the string we've passed to our dynamic template include in the `data` parameter) and use the JavaScript `.search()` method to see if it includes the word "billing."
+If it does (denoted by the return value being greater than `-1`), we return `true`.
+If it's not, we return `false`.
 Let's look at how this appears in the `creditCard` template:

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/client/views/global/credit-card.html</p>
 ```.lang-markup
 {{#if isBilling}}
   {{#if addNewCard}}